-Students should submit a Student Health Form (accessed via the web) before registration.
+All students should submit a Student Health Form (accessed via the web) before registration.
 The form includes record of the following immunizations:

-- MMR (Measles, Mumps, Rubella) (two doses for students born after 1/1/1957)

-- Tetanus Diphtheria (within the last 10 years)

-- Polio (if under 19 years old)

-- Varicella or Chickenpox

-- Hepatitis B (three-injection)
+- MMR (Measles, Mumps, Rubella) (two doses for students born after 1/1/1957) - Tetanus Diphtheria (within the last 10 years) - Polio (if under 19 years old), Varicella or Chickenpox - Hepatitis B (three-injection), Meningococcal Meningitis

-- Meningococcal Meningitis

 The state requires every new student under the age of 22 to have the Meningococcal Meningitis vaccination.
 The student must have received the vaccine during the five-year period preceding the first day of class and at least 10 days prior to the first day of classes.
+The student may not move on to campus or attend classes without providing proof of their current MCV4 Bacterial Meningitis vaccination.
+(Meningitis B vaccines such as Trumemba and Bexsero do NOT meet the requirements and will not be accepted.)